PicsArt/cppbind/docs/index.rst

 .. note::
     Using pybind as an intermediate layer between C++ and Python brings some limitations to IEGEN.
-    For example pybind has a support for exceptions which let IEGEN to transfer custom exceptions from C++ to Python only as RuntimeError, thus losing the reference to the original exception type.
+    For example, pybind has a support for exceptions which allows IEGEN to transfer custom exceptions from C++ to Python only as RuntimeError, thus losing the reference to the original exception type.
 Currently this limitation exists only for Python.
-    More detailed information is available here: :doc:`Exception handling </03_get_started/05_exception_handling>`.
+    More detailed information is available :doc:`here </03_get_started/05_exception_handling>`.

     Besides the limitations pybind gives us opportunity to support some more features for Python.
-For example currently we have a support for callbacks only for Python, but the similar feature is going to be developed for other languages as well.
+For example, currently we have a support for callbacks only for Python, but the similar feature is going to be developed for other languages as well.

 .. note::
     Since IEGEN generates Python API upon generated pybind bindings, we are able to add some logic before calling original pybind codes.
-For example IEGEN does some validations for nullable arguments, does implicit casts between provided and expected argument types if possible, supports function overloading and nested types.
+For example, IEGEN does some validations for nullable arguments, does implicit casts between provided and expected argument types if possible, supports nested types.
 Generated Python functions has annotations with type hints which gives opportunity to navigate through the code inside IDE tools.

 .. toctree::
    :maxdepth: 1